ministryofjustice/robot-framework-test-ccms/README.md

     <summary>How to verify screen text content?</summary>

-    If you have a situation where you need to verify content that is generated dynamically and the image cannot be captured of that part before hand, you can capture a region around it and expand the region around this image like so:
+    If you have a situation where you need to verify content that is generated dynamically and the image cannot be captured before hand, you can capture a region around it and extend it to capture the contents like so:
     ```
         ${extended_image}=  Get Extended Region From Image  ${region}  right  2
         ${text}=            Get Text From Image Matching  ${extended_image}